 Tea is a beverage that is prepared by brewing the leaves of a shrub called Camellia sinensis.
 There are many different types of tea which often have differences in appearance and aroma, but they all come from the same shrub: Camellia Sinensis.

 Tea was discovered accidentally in China by emperor Shen Nung in 2732 BC when tea leaves accidentally fell into his boiling water.
 He was intrigued by its amazing scent and ended up tasting it.
 And from there, tea consumption was and has been a part of Southeast Asia's culture ever since!

-For the purposes of this article, "tea" refers to the drink prepared by you at home using a tea bag or loose tea leaves rather than the commercially produced, "overly-sweetened" tea, full of artificial preservatives and flavors, available in bottles or cans.
+For the purposes of this article, “tea” refers to the drink prepared by you at home using a tea bag or loose tea leaves rather than the commercially produced, likely overly-sweetened tea .
+Those are typically full of artificial preservatives and flavors.

 Drinking Tea Instead Of Water

 Speaking from a hydration point of view, you can count your tea intake in your total water intake.

-So, if you take 4 cups of tea (250 ml each), you will actually consume 1L of your required daily intake of water.
+So, if you take 4 cups of tea (250 ml each), you will actually consume 1L, half of your required daily intake of water.

 Nutritionally, tea is superior to water because it contains many health benefits.

 Some of these amazing benefits include:

-- Studies have shown drinking tea can help improve your mood and attention.
+- Studies have shown that drinking tea can help improve your mood and attention span.

-- It also helps improve memory and cognitive function.
+- Tea can help improve memory and cognitive function.

-- It is also well known for its antioxidant activity, which provides protection against inflammation and cancer-producing free-radicals, thus preventing cancer.
+- Tea is well known for its antioxidant activity, which provides protection against inflammation and cancer-producing free radicals, thus preventing cancer.
 Some studies also suggest that it could possibly decrease the recurrence and metastasis of cancer.

-- It's even proven to help with anxiety and depression.
+- Tea is proven to help with anxiety and depression.

-- Some studies have suggested that it could help with weight loss to some extent.
+- Some studies have suggested that tea can help with weight loss to some extent.

-- It's even great for your oral health by reducing the growth of harmful bacteria, reduces inflammation and prevents teeth resorption.
+- Tea can be great for your oral health as it reduces the growth of harmful bacteria, reducing inflammation, and preventing teeth resorption.

-- It also helps prevent osteoporosis and reduces the risk of heart disease and type 2 diabetes.
+- Tea can also helps prevent osteoporosis and reduces the risk of heart disease and type 2 diabetes.